 The folks at Gartner believe that in the next few years, 50% of all app interaction will be driven by wearables.
 Given that Jawbone is the second most visited app on my iPhone, behind email, this doesn’t surprise me.

-Maybe by 2025 wearable tech may replace mobile devices entirely, but for the next decade I think wearable tech and mobile devices will have a symbiotic relationship.
+Maybe by 2025 wearable tech may replace mobile devices entirely, but for the next decade, I think wearable tech and mobile devices will have a symbiotic relationship.
 Neither one being slave or master to the other, just symbiotic.

 Given the likelihood of this and all mentioned above, it’s reasonable to assume that mobile (and non-device specific) marketing will become increasingly important.

 So what does this mean for us marketers?
-Well, if your website doesn’t have responsive design yet, now’s the time to get the ball rolling.
+Well, if your website doesn’t have a responsive design yet, now’s the time to get the ball rolling.
 If people aren’t playing buzzword bingo on the word ‘mobile strategy’ in your boardroom discussions, time to get it on the agenda.

 16. One last breath of life into Google+